MicrosoftDocs/win32/desktop-src/Rpc/configuring-the-windows-xp-2000-nt-registry-for-port-allocations-and-selective-binding.md

 ---
 title: Configuring the Registry for Port Allocations and Selective Binding
 description: Starting with Windows 2000, a utility in the Windows Resource Kit called Rpccfg.exe should be used to set bindings.
-For more information, consult the Windows Resource Kit for the appropriate operating system version. ms.assetid: 'a33b51e7-2ded-46bd-aadb-27cbd99e1029'
+For more information, consult the Windows Resource Kit for the appropriate operating system version. ms.assetid: a33b51e7-2ded-46bd-aadb-27cbd99e1029
+keywords:
-keywords: ["Remote Procedure Call RPC , tasks, configuring registry for port allocations and selective binding"]
+- Remote Procedure Call RPC , tasks, configuring registry for port allocations and selective binding ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Configuring the Registry for Port Allocations and Selective Binding